How to enable and use the Salesforce integration

 Using rules to log activities or create leads

 If you link your Salesforce account, new actions will appear in rules.
 Go into your Settings and select Rules to create a new rule.
-Select conditions (more information in Understanding rules) and select Send to Salesforce or Create lead in Salesforce as actions:
+Select conditions (more information in Understanding rules) and select one of the Salesforce options:

 Implement mandatory fields